 - diseases caused by oncology.

-The main signs of hair loss in dogs
+The main signs of depriving dogs

-Types of hair loss in dogs and their symptoms
+Lichen species in dogs and their signs

 There are several main types of lichens developing in pets: